Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     You can get tokens and tags from a sentence, the type of return is [PosTagResult](#postag).
 This method breaks up the sentence into words and punctuation with tags attributes.

--   Named Entity Detection support
+-   Named Entity Recognizer support

     You can get tokens and tags from a sentence, the type of return is [NamedEntityRecognitionResult](#nechunk).
 This method breaks up the sentence into words and punctuation with tags attributes.